jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 ## <a name="Index.JS"> Edit Index.js File</a>
 1. Invoke a text editor.
 2. Navigate to and open file <strong>index.js</strong>
-3. Edit line 6 to replace text defined by "var APP_ID = " with yours.
+3. Edit line 6 to replace text defined by "var <strong>APP_ID</strong> = " with the one you created above.

   ```
   var APP_ID = "amzn1.echo-sdk-ams.app.99999999...